HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

   <figcaption>{{ figure_link(caption="Prevalence of `allow` directives on frames.", sheets_gid="623004240", sql_file="iframe_allow_directives.sql") }}</figcaption>
 </figure>

 One can also use the `allow` attribute in `<iframe>` elements to enable or disable features allowed to be used in the embedded frame.
-28.4% of 10.8 million frames in mobile contained the `allow` attribute to enable permission or feature policies.
+18.3% of 16.8 million frames in mobile contained the `allow` attribute to enable permission or feature policies.

+<p class="note">An earlier version of this chapter reported incorrect values for the total number of frames and the percentage of frames with the `allow` attribute.
+These errors have now been corrected.
+More information can be found in this <a hreflang="en" href="https://github.com/HTTPArchive/almanac.httparchive.org/pull/3912">GitHub PR</a>.</p>

 As in previous years, the most used directives in `allow` attributes on iframes are still related to controls for embedded videos and media.
 The most used directive continues to be `encrypted-media` which is used to control access to the Encrypted Media Extensions API.